ycdxsb/PocOrExp_in_Github/2016/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2016-5387](https://github.com/Live-Hack-CVE/CVE-2016-5387) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2016-5387.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2016-5387.svg)

 ## CVE-2016-5385
- It was discovered that PHP did not properly protect against the HTTP_PROXY variable name clash.
-A remote attacker could possibly use this flaw to redirect HTTP requests performed by a PHP script to an attacker-controlled proxy via a malicious HTTP request.
+ PHP through 7.0.8 does not attempt to address RFC 3875 section 4.1.18 namespace conflicts and therefore does not protect applications from the presence of untrusted client data in the HTTP_PROXY environment variable, which might allow remote attackers to redirect an application's outbound HTTP traffic to an arbitrary proxy server via a crafted Proxy header in an HTTP request, as demonstrated by (1) an application that makes a getenv('HTTP_PROXY') call or (2) a CGI configuration of PHP, aka an &quot;httpoxy&quot; issue.